 sq km in 2000 compared to 1.6 sq km in 1900 - representing a 75% loss since the turn of the century.

-For every social media mention ('+1', 'Tweet' or Facebook 'Like') you make in raising this awareness, Africa Point will donate a seedling on your behalf to the East Africa's Wildlife Society's Tupande Pamoja Initiative.
+For every social media mention you make in raising this awareness ( A Tweet or Facebook Like), Africa Point will donate a seedling on your behalf to

-To become a partner and help raise awareness of this initiative , please display the 'Save Mount Kenya' Campaign banner on your website or blog
+• To become a partner and help raise awareness of this initiative, copy the following code and paste it onto your website to display the

 Forests Working Group, Nature Kenya & Kenya Forest Service (KFS).
 All the seedlings will be planted on the Mt Kenya Forest Water Tower.